 sudo nano /etc/suricata/suricata.yaml

-To create the log cleanup cron job, from the terminal open crontab with nano, do the following:
+To create the log cleanup and suricata-update cron jobs, from the terminal open crontab with nano, do the following:

-Add a cronjob which will run hourly and delete log files older than 90 minutes:
+Add a cronjob that runs hourly and delete log files older than 3 hours, and a cronjob that runs daily to update the rules:

 sudo systemctl restart suricata.service